ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 -  *Automatic takeoff and landing*: Flick a switch and watch Copter execute its mission completely autonomously, returning home and landing by itself when it's done.
--  *"Loiter" mode.*: Copter will hold its position using its GPS and altitude sensors.
+-  *"Loiter" mode*: Copter will hold its position using its GPS and altitude sensors.
 -  *Return to launch*: Flip a switch to have Copter fly back to the launch location automatically.